cashbit/hub-ee-arduino/README.md

 ## Install

-You need to download the [library](http://www.creative-robotics.com/sites/default/files/software/bmd-s/HUBeeBMDWheel_arduinoLib.zip) from this (page)[http://www.creative-robotics.com/?q=hubee-resources]: and install it in the Arduino IDE.
+You need to download the [library](http://www.creative-robotics.com/sites/default/files/software/bmd-s/HUBeeBMDWheel_arduinoLib.zip) from [this page](http://www.creative-robotics.com/?q=hubee-resources): and install it in the Arduino IDE.

 ## Driving

-To drive send these commands:
+To drive send these commands on the Ardunino serial port, followed by CR to confirm:
 ```
   eme:0 --> emergency stop